tarkancanova/Capstone-Project-Remake/README.md

 ![invasion-of-the-cupcakes-high-resolution-logo (1)](https://github.com/tarkancanova/Invasion-of-the-Cupcakes/assets/43688860/be976bd9-90d2-4075-97b3-9ef325d2758f)

-Concept: In the future, humanity sent crucial information and a cupcake into space.
-However, after Voyager collided with a planet, giant cupcakes fell to Earth, enslaving humans and mercilessly eliminating those who resisted.
-The game revolves around a soldier who, having fallen asleep in the forest, attempts to reclaim the overrun military base.
+Concept: In the past, people launched Voyager, which contains crucial information about humanity and a cupcake.
+However, Voyager collided with a planet far away.
+After an uncertain amount of time passed without receiving signals from Voyager, giant cupcakes started falling to Earth.
+The giant cupcakes enslaved humans, mercilessly eliminating those who resisted.
+The game revolves around a soldier who, having fallen asleep in the forest after a night of drinking, attempts to reclaim the overrun military base.

 Main Character is a soldier from the Space Forces, a hero adept at using weapons after undergoing rigorous training.